Alimzade/AI_article_summarizer/README.md

 <p>This web-based open-source project uses RapidAPI's Endpoint to break down long articles into clear and concise summaries, highlighting the most important points.</p>

-<p>You need to register at Rapid API and select Basic subscription for this API:</p>
+<p>You need to register at Rapid API website for api provided below and select Basic subscription for this API:</p>

 ```
 https://rapidapi.com/restyler/api/article-extractor-and-summarizer/pricing